ItsMatt17/ItsMatt17/README.md

  #                                                                    **👋 Hi, I’m Matthew**
-- 👀 I’m interested in player guitar, listening to music, video games.
+- 👀 I'm a current university student @ Rutgers University
-- 🌱 I’m currently learning the basics of python and more.
+- 🌱 I have interests in computer science, mathematics, and more!

 <!---
 ItsMatt17/ItsMatt17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.